LiliBruk2/100-days-of-code/r1-log.md

 **Thoughts**: Nothing that can distract me (not even myself 😄) from building my portfolio now.
 Wanted to start it today but got worn out from the progress of the day as well as from family time.

 **Link(s) to work**: [My Codewars solution](https://www.codewars.com/users/klcantrell/completed_solutions)

+### Day 8: March 31, 2018

+**Today's Progress**: Spent today's coding time configuring and testing the build settings for my portfolio project.
+Especially took time learning about how minification is done in tbe new version of Webpack especially with its new production mode setting.
+Spent another good chunk of time getting to know PostCSS and its ecosystem of plugins especially postcss-preset-env.
+Haven't tried it yet but wondering if I can do custom properties in IE 11 with it.
+I'll need to leave that experiment for another day however.

+**Thoughts**: It's amazing how much time it takes just to setup a project.
+As much of a tinkerer I am, I need to remember to keep my eyes on the prize and not tinker muself away from the task at hand - my portfolio!